A Structural and Algorithmic Study of Stable Matching Lattices of "Nearby" Instances, with Applications: Preliminaries

 Hence, $M_1 \vee_A M_2$ and $M_1 \wedge_A M_2$ are both in $\Mc_A \cap \Mc_B$ as desired. \end{proof}

-\begin{corollary} Let $A$ be an instance of stable matching and let $B_1, \ldots ,B_k$ be other instances obtained from $A$ each by changing the lists of only one gender, either boys or girls, but not both.
+\begin{corollary} Let $A$ be an instance of stable matching and let $B_1, \ldots ,B_k$ be other instances obtained from $A$ each by changing the lists of only one side, either workers or firms, but not both.
 Then the matchings in $\Mc_A \cap \Mc_{B_1} \cap \ldots \cap \Mc_{B_k}$ form a sublattice in $\Mc_A$. \end{corollary}

 \begin{proof} Assume $| \Mc_A \cap \Mc_{B_1} \cap \ldots \cap \Mc_{B_k}| > 1$ and let $M_1$ and $M_2$ be two different matchings in $\Mc_A \cap \Mc_{B_1} \cap \ldots \cap \Mc_{B_k}$.
 Therefore, $M_1$ and $M_2$ are in $\Mc_A \cap \Mc_{B_i}$ for each $1 \leq i \leq k$.
 By Proposition~\ref{prop.sublattice}, $\Mc_A \cap \Mc_{B_i}$ is a sublattice of $\Lc_A$.
 Hence, $M_1 \vee_A M_2$ and $M_1 \wedge_A M_2$ are in $\Mc_A \cap \Mc_{B_i}$ for each $1 \leq i \leq k$.
 The claim then follows. \end{proof}